Votre navigateur est obsolète.

 “Everything that I heard about Samarkand is all true, absolutely everything!
 Except for one thing: it turned out to be more beautiful than I could imagine” - Alexander the Great

-Samarkand has been a prominent trading hub along the Silk Road for over two and a half thousand years, a crossroads of cultures at a critical juncture on Central Asia's trading network.
+Samarkand has been a prominent trading hub along the Silk Road for over 2500 years, a crossroads of cultures at a critical juncture on Central Asia's trading network.
 Known over the centuries for its craft production and strong merchant economy, the city has seen empires rise and fall, with the monumental constructions and lavish artworks a legacy of its wealth and power.

 © NICOLA MESSANA PHOTOS / Shutterstock